18kimn/blog/src/routes/[postType]/writing/modules-pattern-r/index.md

 `scrape_data.R`, `clean_string.R`, `clean_numeric.R`, and
 `run_model.R` don't run any actual analysis or process data.
-Instead, they express _logic_ to run code by defining a single function.
+Instead, they express high-level _logic_ to run code by defining a single function.
 When you import them with `source`, you assign those functions to functions you can use in an assembler or index file.

-There are two benefits here: readability and reproducability.
+There are two benefits here: readability and reproduciblility.

 ### Readability